-There are several law schools with global accreditations and rankings to choose from, such as the Sorbonne Law School, Sciences Po, University Paris 2 Pantheon-Assas, and Hautes Études Appliquées du Droit.
+There are several high-quality, internationally-ranked law schools to chose from, such as the Sorbonne Law School, Sciences Po, University Paris 2 Pantheon-Assas, and Hautes Études Appliquées du Droit.

 Paris’ commercial and cultural clout is even attracting foreign schools to French shores.
 Since 2013, Queen Mary University of London (QMUL) has been offering LL.M. programs in Paris, including an LL.M. in International Business Law and one in Banking and Finance Law, among others.

 QMUL has also recently announced that it will launch a Paris-based LL.M. in Technology, and Telecommunications Law, a way for Queen Mary to tap into Paris’ technological prowess.
 It comes at a time when Emmanuel Macron, the French president, is trying to make the country the world’s tech capital — with a national strategy that includes €1.5 billion investment in artificial intelligence.

 UK schools setting up shop in Paris could also be a way to hedge against Brexit risk.
 UK academics fear a potentially catastrophic loss of overseas students, staff and research funding should Britain leave the EU.
 In this case, running LL.M. programs overseas will enable Queen Mary to tap into vital EU research funds.

 France’s more progressive visa regime may be more attractive to prospective LL.M. students who would have once considered the UK as a prime law school destination.

 A benefit of doing an LL.M. in Paris: great job prospects and more